China-UK-ZSL/Resources_for_KZSL/README.md

 ## Build KGs or Ontological Schemas Yourself

-In addition, we also provided detailed construction process in [ZS-IMGC/KG/data_process](ZS-IMGC/KG/data_process), you can run the scripts to build KGs yourself.
+We also provided detailed construction process in [ZS-IMGC/KG/data_process](ZS-IMGC/KG/data_process) and [ZS-KGC/Ontological_Schema/data_process](ZS-KGC/Ontological_Schema/data_process), you can run the scripts to build KGs or ontological schemas yourself.